KubaTaba1uga/kernel_modules_stacking_example/README.md

 ## **Additional Notes**

 - **Building for a Specific Kernel**: Ensure the `LKP_KSRC` variable is set and exported before using `Makefile`, if you're not building for the currently running kernel.

+Here’s the updated **Dependency Management** section with the new part added about what happens when you try to load the `client` module without the `core` module:

+---